 Creative Writing Club

 Girls who enjoy writing poetry and prose alike have the opportunity to write about a variety of topics – including nature and the seasons, people and places.

-Each Thursday from 3:30-4:30pm, students can catch up on their homework in the quiet surroundings of the Conway Library.
+Each Thursday from 3:30-4:30pm, students can catch up on their homework in the quiet surroundings of the College Library.

 Secondary students may receive support from maths teachers to build confidence and improve mathematical skill every Wednesday from 3.30pm – 4.30pm.